lidevelopers/liantichess/static/docs/faq.md

 <details><summary>What is Fairy-Stockfish?</summary>

 Stockfish is one of the premier engines designed to play chess.
-[Fairy-Stockfish](https://github.com/ianfab/Fairy-Stockfish) is a fork of that created by [Ianfab](https://www.github.com/ianfab) to handle multiple chess variants.</details>
+[Fairy-Stockfish](https://github.com/ianfab/Fairy-Stockfish) is a fork of that created by [Ianfab](https://www.github.com/ianfab) to handle multiple antichess variants.</details>

 <details><summary>Is level 8 Stockfish the strongest available?</summary>